sidvenugop/Pipelines/README.md

 # Pipelines
 Contains code for Puppet Pipelines
+Also contains the changes from first commit